In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 When a search bot comes to your site, it is going to access all files in these directories and index them, unless you specifically ask it not to do so.
 The bot needs all supporting files to properly format and read index its content.

-While WordPress is extremely user and SEO friendly, it does pose some challenges when in comes to search engine optimization.
+WordPress is extremely user and SEO friendly.
+But you will face some challenges when it comes to optimizing the site for search.

 The search bots (and users) can access a WordPress post via multiple paths.
 The most obvious one is using the URL of the page or post.
 But the same page can also be accessed through alternate paths that include post category, author, tags etc. This can lead to unexpected SEO issues with your WordPress site.